ralyodio/KODI-Popcorn-Time/README.md

 KODI Popcorn Time
 ===========

 What it is
 ----------
-KODI Popcorn Time offers that you can search for movies, with you can see immediately in KODI.
+With KODI Popcorn Time you can search for movies that you can see immediately in KODI.

 Download
 --------